LLNL/axom/src/axom/mint/docs/sphinx/sections/execution_model.rst

 .. note::

-    If not specified, the default :ref:`executionSignature` is set to ``mint::xargs::index``, which, indicates that the supplied kernel takes a single argument that corresponds to the index of the corresponding iteration space, i.e, the loop index.
+    If not specified, the default :ref:`executionSignature` is set to ``mint::xargs::index``, which indicates that the supplied kernel takes a single argument that corresponds to the index of the corresponding iteration space, i.e, the loop index.